Reydson-Martins/Reydson-Martins/README.md

 ### 🖥️ About: <br>
 - I'm a Web Developer.
 And, I'm styding Web Development at [Rocketseat]. (https://www.rocketseat.com.br/)
-- 🎓 I'm post graduated in (CST) Systems Development Analyst
+- 🎓 I'm graduated in (CST) Systems Development Analyst